 Dr. Shimon Sakaguchi

-Shimon Sakaguchi, the discoverer of regulatory T (Treg) cells, has been studying Treg cells for more than forty years, mainly basic biology on how they develop in the immune system and suppress unwanted immune responses such as autoimmune disease and allergy.
+Shimon Sakaguchi, the discoverer of regulatory T (Treg) cells, has studied Treg cells for over forty years, mainly basic biology on how they develop in the immune system and suppress unwanted immune responses such as autoimmune disease and allergy.
 He believes that our basic knowledge about the development and function of Treg cells has now accumulated sufficiently to allow us to make Treg-based immunotherapy a reality in the clinic.
-For this reason, he has started RegCell, which aims to develop a novel Treg cell therapy to treat autoimmune diseases (for example, type 1 diabetes and rheumatoid arthritis), that afflict approximately 10% of the population worldwide.
-T cells mediate tissue damage in many autoimmune diseases, and natural Treg cells are able to inhibit the development of autoimmune disease and suppress disease progression.
-Through efforts to make Treg cells more effective in controlling autoimmune diseases, Sakaguchi and RegCell have taken the unique approach of converting disease-mediating T cells in patients with autoimmune disease into Treg cells with potent disease-specific immune suppressive activity, and then transferring the converted Treg cells back to the patients to control and cure the disease.
-Sakaguchi hopes to refine this new therapy for autoimmune disease and establish it as an effective treatment of chronic autoimmune diseases as well as other immunological maladies.
+For this reason, he has started RegCell, which aims to develop a novel Treg cell therapy to treat autoimmune diseases (for example, type 1 diabetes and rheumatoid arthritis) that afflict approximately 10% of the population worldwide.
+T cells mediate tissue damage in many autoimmune diseases, and natural Treg cells can inhibit the development of autoimmune diseases and suppress disease progression.
+Through efforts to make Treg cells more effective in controlling autoimmune diseases, Sakaguchi and RegCell have taken the unique approach of converting disease-mediating T cells in patients with autoimmune disease into Treg cells with potent disease-specific immune suppressive activity and then transferring the converted Treg cells back to the patients to control and potentially cure the disease.
+Professor Sakaguchi hopes to refine this new therapy for autoimmune disease and establish it as an effective treatment for chronic autoimmune diseases and other immunological disorders.

 Director, President & CEO

-The immune system protects our bodies from viruses and other foreign substances, and it functions through many cells fulfilling their respective roles.
-However, this system does not eliminate all that is non-self, but operates in a manner that is beneficial to the existence of the organism.
+The immune system protects our bodies from viruses and other foreign substances and functions through many cells fulfilling their respective roles.
+However, this system does not eliminate all that is non-self but operates in a manner that is beneficial to the existence of the organism.
 The mechanism that identifies foreign substances to be eliminated and attacks them to protect the self is very complex.
-The immune system is a dense, integrated network of many cells that are interrelated, yet not fragile, and it has the diversity to deal with a variety of foreign substances.
-The more one learns about it, the more one has to wonder who in the world designed this system.
+The immune system is a dense, integrated network of many interrelated cells, yet not fragile, and it has the complexity to deal with various foreign substances.

-Regulatory T (Treg) cells are the cells that control this system.
-They are the very cells that regulate immunity, optimizing immune function by suppressing the immune response that protects the body.
-The aim of RegCell is to develop a new concept of treatment that cures diseases by restoring the body’s natural immune power through Treg.
-Because of this concept, our treatment approach has the potential to be applied to a wide range of immune-related diseases.
-We strive to continue our research and development in the hope that by realizing this concept, we can not only cure diseases, but also restore the possibility of a future for those who are suffering from these diseases.
+Regulatory T (Treg) cells are master regulators of the human immune system.
+They are the cells that regulate immunity, optimizing immune function by ensuring self-tolerance.
+RegCell aims to develop a new concept of treatment that cures diseases by restoring the body’s natural immune power through Tregs.
+Furthermore, our treatment approach can potentially be applied to various immune-related disorders.
+Therefore, we strive to continue our research and development, hoping that by realizing this concept, we can create a future free of autoimmune diseases.

-We feel awe at the immune system, which is far beyond human knowledge.
-With its help, we aspire to create a tomorrow that is full of hope.
-We will continue to humbly head toward a better world in the future.
+We are often overwhelmed and inspired by the complexity and efficiency of our immune systems.
+By normalizing dysregulated immune systems, we aspire to create a tomorrow that is full of hope.
+We will continue to strive toward a better world in the future humbly.

-Dr. Shimon Sakaguchi is a Distinguished Professor of Osaka University and a member of the National Academy of Sciences USA.
-Dr. Sakaguchi is renowned for his discovery of regulatory T cells (Tregs) and as the world’s authority on Treg biology and function.
-He was awarded the Medal with Purple Ribbon from the Emperor in 2009, designated as Person of Cultural Merit by the Japanese Government in 2017, and has been awarded many international prizes including Cancer Research Institute’s William B. Coley Award, Keio Medical Science Prize, Canada Gairdner International Award, Swedish Crafoord Prize, Paul Ehrlich and Ludwig Darmstaedter Prize, and Robert Koch Award.
-He received the Order of Culture, the highest accolade for Japanese scholars, in 2019 from the Emperor of Japan.
+Dr. Shimon Sakaguchi is a Distinguished Professor of Osaka University and a member of the US National Academy of Sciences.
+Dr. Sakaguchi is renowned for discovering regulatory T cells (Tregs), which can prevent autoimmunity.
+He is the world’s authority on Treg biology and function.
+He was designated as a Person of Cultural Merit by the Japanese Government in 2017 and has been awarded many international acknowledgments, including Cancer Research Institute’s William B. Coley Award, Keio Medical Science Prize, Canada Gairdner International Award, Swedish Crafoord Prize, Paul Ehrlich and Ludwig Darmstaedter Prize, and the Robert Koch Award.
+In addition, he received the Medal with Purple Ribbon in 2009 and the Order of Culture, the highest accolade for Japanese scholars, in 2019 from the Emperor of Japan.